 Non-stop flights to Seoul (ICN)

 Incheon International Airport is the largest airport in South Korea.
-It is South Korea's main international airport.
-In total there are 150 airports around the world that have direct flights to Seoul, spread around 147 cities in 48 countries.
-Currently, there are 3 domestic flights to Seoul.
+In total there are 154 airports around the world that have direct flights to Seoul, spread around 148 cities in 48 countries.
+Currently, there are 2 domestic flights to Seoul.

 Seoul is mainly known for sightseeing & culture and activities.